 A normal course load during summer term is 15-quarter hours.
 The total academic load allowable in the summer term will not exceed 19 hours.
-Anything over 17 quarter hours will need permission of the faculty advisor/Division Chairperson and the VPAA/DF.
 The summer college term is eight to nine weeks in duration.

 STUDENT CLASSIFICATION

 Freshman-Fewer than 45-quarter hours of credit